 Office of Academic Advising

-Mathematics Info for New Students
+Information for New Students

 The Office of Academic Advising is a department within Wheelock's Division of Student Success and Engagement.
-Academic Advising is a developmental process which assists students in the clarification of their life and career goals in the development of edcucational plans for the realizaion of these goals.
+Academic Advising is a process that assists students in the clarification of their life and career goals and helps them develop educational plans for the realizaion of these goals.
 Wheelock's 2+2 shared advising model is uniquely designed to help students get the most from their undergraduate experience.